z5labs/gogm/README.md

 		EnableLogParams:    false,
 		// enable open tracing.
 Ensure contexts have spans already.
 GoGM does not make root spans, only child spans
 		OpentracingEnabled: false,
+		// specify the method gogm will use to generate Load queries
+		LoadStrategy: gogm.PATH_LOAD_STRATEGY // set to SCHEMA_LOAD_STRATEGY for schema-aware queries which may reduce load on the database
 	}

 	// register all vertices and edges